kuehno/bedrock-agent/README.md

 ## Usage

-The project includes a `demo.ipynb` notebook that demonstrates:
+The project includes `demo.ipynb` notebooks that demonstrate:

 - Creating custom tools using the `@tool` decorator
 - Initializing a BedrockAgent with model configuration
 - Running chat interactions with dummy weather and poem generation capabilities
+- Running multi-agent chats where each agent can call another agent and also call other functions in the process

 ## Creating Custom Tools